whitehatsec/glicense/README.md

-# golicense - Go Binary OSS License Scanner
+# glicense - Go Binary OSS License Scanner

-golicense is a highly modified version of [mitchellih/golicense](https://github.com/mitchellh/golicense) that scans [compiled Go binaries](https://golang.org/) and can output all the dependencies, their versions, and their respective licenses (if known).
-This version of golicense scans project directories for `go.mod` files instead of scanning the final binary or binaries.
+glicense is a highly modified version of [mitchellih/golicense](https://github.com/mitchellh/golicense) that scans [compiled Go binaries](https://golang.org/) and can output all the dependencies, their versions, and their respective licenses (if known).
+This version of glicense scans project directories for `go.mod` files instead of scanning the final binary or binaries.

-golicense determines the dependency list quickly and with exact accuracy since it uses metadata from the Go compiler to determine the _exact_ set of dependencies embedded in a compiled Go binary.
+glicense determines the dependency list quickly and with exact accuracy since it uses metadata from the Go compiler to determine the _exact_ set of dependencies embedded in a compiled Go binary.
 This excludes dependencies that are not used in the final binary.
 For example, if a library depends on "foo" in function "F" but "F" is never called, then the dependency "foo" will not be present in the final binary.

-golicense is not meant to be a complete replacement for open source compliance companies such as [FOSSA](https://fossa.io/) or [BlackDuck](https://www.blackducksoftware.com/black-duck-home), both of which provide hundreds of additional features related to open source
+glicense is not meant to be a complete replacement for open source compliance companies such as [FOSSA](https://fossa.io/) or [BlackDuck](https://www.blackducksoftware.com/black-duck-home), both of which provide hundreds of additional features related to open source